mstratman/masfx.io/pages/how_to_solder/tools_and_materials/solder.md

 I strongly recommend using leaded solder until you have learned the fundamentals and feel confident in your soldering ability.
 Your chances of success with lead-free solder, as a beginner, are greatly diminished.
 Even after you’re highly proficient at soldering you should probably continue using leaded solder.
 The failure rate of lead-free solder joints over time is much higher, and it is simply less reliable.

-Lead-free solder is widely use for commercial products due to environmental concerns.
+Lead-free solder is widely used for commercial products due to environmental concerns.
 Countless tons of consumer electronics eventually pollute the Earth, so lead-free solder can help reduce contamination.
 Switch to lead-free solder when your projects are being manufactured and assembled by professional PCB fabricators.

 ## Leaded Solder Safety: